bentomhall/nih-system/homebrewery/world/player-options.md

 9th|Contact Other Plane, Mislead

 #### Deceptive Charm
-When a creature you can see targets you with an attack or an ability that causes damage, you can spend your reaction to force them to make a Charisma saving throw against your spell save DC.
+Starting at 1st level, when a creature you can see targets you with an attack or an ability that causes damage, you can spend your reaction to force them to make a Charisma saving throw against your spell save DC.
 On a failed save, they must target someone else if possible.
 If no other targets are valid (in range, etc.), they can continue with the effect regardless.
-This has no effect on targets immune to charm.
-You can use this feature a number of times equal to your Charisma modifier, regaining expended uses when you finish a short or long rest.
+This has no effect on targets immune to being charmed.
+You can use this feature a number of times equal to your Charisma modifier (minimum once), regaining expended uses when you finish a short or long rest.

 #### Eldritch Interrogation
 At 6th level you learn the Whispers of the Grave invocation.
 It does not count against your normal limit of Invocations known.
 When you target a corpse with this invocation, the corpse is required to speak truthfully and answer the questions to the best of its ability even if it recognizes you as an enemy.